 RSPH has been commissioned by PHE to run a pilot scheme, which includes registration and quality assurance of the profession-led self-assessment process to test its effectiveness.

-It is aimed at community pharmacies intending to progress to the profession-led self-assessment process as HLPs Level 1, which have not been accredited as HLPs previously by a local scheme (e.g. led by the local authority).
+It is aimed at community pharmacies intending to progress to the profession-led self-assessment process as HLPs Level 1, and which have not a valid accreditation as HLPs by a local scheme (e.g. led by the local authority).

-Once you have self-assessed your pharmacy against the HLP L1 Quality Criteria, please complete the online assessment of compliance form.
+Once you have assessed your pharmacy against the HLP L1 Quality Criteria, please complete the online assessment of compliance form.